vitorinoninja/react-virtual-css-grid/README.md

       }
     }

+    //  The Grid is generated inside the container, we can setup some CSSGrid style
+    //  feel free to play with these and tell me what happened! getGridStyle(){
+      return  {
+        gridGap:"5px 0px",
+        padding:"10px",
+        justifyContent:"space-evenly",
+        gridTemplateColumns:"20% repeat(auto-fill, 200px) 20%",
+      }
+    }

     // 	sample grid item renderer
     //
     // 	this will just get the item position and put inside a div